tinymce/tinymce-docs/rtc/encryption.md

 title: Encryption information for the RTC protocol
 title_nav: RTC Encryption help
 description: Useful information for understanding how encryption is used with RTC
-keywords: rtc encrypt encryption decrypt decryption key rotate signature
+keywords: rtc encrypt decrypt key rotate signature
 ---

 This documentation is in progress.
 Please contact us with any suggestions you think should be here.